Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 When you’re in pain, you just want it to go away…fast.
 People often go to their doctors looking for a “magic bullet” to treat their chronic pain quickly.
 Unfortunately, chronic pain doesn’t work that way.

-Studies have shown that opioids (painkillers) are not an effective way to manage chronic pain.
+Although opioids are frequently prescribed for chronic pain, studies have shown that opioids are not an effective management tool.
 While they may provide relief in the short term, opioids can cause lasting problems in the long term and put patients at risk for dangerous addiction and overdoses.
-Older adults are especially vulnerable to the opioid epidemic for a number of reasons.
+Older adults are especially vulnerable to the opioid epidemic.

-It’s far more effective to take an active approach to your pain by using a combination of dietary changes, exercise, and cognitive-behavioral techniques.
+It’s far more effective to take an active approach to pain management by using a combination of dietary changes, exercise, and cognitive-behavioral techniques.

 Think of pain as an annoying neighbor.
 We’ve all had a neighbor we’d rather live without.
-It seems as if they’re always outside making trouble at the fenceline, as if their very purpose in life is to be a nuisance to us.
+It seems as if their very purpose in life is to be a nuisance to us.

 You can hope that they’ll eventually move away, but chances are good that the neighbor will continue to live next door, and there is nothing you can do about it.
 Avoiding or hiding from them will only allow them to control your life.
 So, you have a choice to make.

-You can avoid your neighbor forever, living life stuck inside the four walls of your own house.
+You can avoid your neighbor forever, stuck inside the four walls of your own house.
 Or, you can invite them inside for a cup of coffee and make peace with them.

 Chronic pain is like that neighbor.
-Unless you make peace with your pain, it will control your life.
+Unless you make peace with your pain, it can control your life.
 Re-think your pain with these four helpful and drug-free chronic pain relief techniques.

 Mindfulness is an evidence-based technique with a proven track record of relieving chronic pain.
 In fact, all of these cognitive techniques incorporate principles of mindfulness.